-The Shoe Surgeon & Dr. Brandt Foundation's Sneaker Collab Is A Moving Mental Health Initiative
+The Shoe Surgeon & The Dr. Brandt Foundation Created A Stunning Sneaker For Mental Health Awareness

 According to the CDC, about 50 percent of Americans are diagnosed with some type of mental illness at any given point in there lives, and the National Institute of Mental Health cites major depression as one of the most common types of mental illness.
 Despite the taboos that have, and still do, surround receiving treatment for mental health issues, TIME reports that the amount of students seeking out help in that area is growing pretty quickly.
 And now, the Dr. Brandt Foundation and The Shoe Surgeon have collaborated on a new project to, hopefully, make getting help for mental health issues even more accessible for some college students.